interledgerjs/interledgerjs/CONTRIBUTING.md

 Please ensure that you create a fork from the `master` branch.
 Please check that the following has been done before submitting the PR:

 - Test coverage for what has been added
-- Make sure linting passes (`yarn lint:all` run from the project root)
+- Make sure linting passes (`pnpm lint:all` run from the project root)
-- Make sure everything builds (`yarn build`run from the project root)
+- Make sure everything builds (`pnpm build` run from the project root)
-- Make sure all tests pass (`yarn test` run from the project root)
+- Make sure all tests pass (`pnpm test` run from the project root)